 A pleasant 7.5 km circular walk in the neighbourhood of Doiceau, Brabant Wallon province.

-Last Saturday, the morning dawned grey and cloudy, but the chirpy Belgian weatherlady on the radio predicted a rolling away of the clouds and blue skies galore, so I decided to delay my walk until the afternoon.
+Last Saturday, the morning dawned grey and cloudy, but the chirpy Belgian weather-lady on the radio predicted a rolling away of the clouds.
+It was going to be blue skies galore!
+So I decided to delay my walk until the afternoon.
 I shouldn’t have been swayed by her optimistic chirping.
 By lunchtime she had changed her tune.
 The thick cloud cover was now here to stay.
 All day.
 Never mind, it was fresh air and exercise I craved, so off I set.

 The walk indicated on the map starts from Doiceau church; a rather plain building.
 The route isn’t marked, but heads along Chemin Des Crahauts and this beautifully covered wall, which definitely deserves a photo.